GoogleContainerTools/kaniko/README.md

 #### --cache

-Set this flag as `--cache=true` to opt in to caching with kaniko.
+Set this flag as `--cache=true` to opt into caching with kaniko.

 #### --cache-dir